-LOCAL GOVERNMENT OFFICER FORM CIS (Instructi ons for completing and filing this form are provided on the next page.)
-This quest ionnaire reflects changes mad de to the law by H.B.
+LOCAL GOVERNMENT OFFICER CONFLICTS DISCLOSURE STATEMENT FORM CIS

+(Instructions for completing and filing

+П This questionnaire reflects changes made to the law by H.B.
 23, 84th Leg., Regular Session.
-OFFICE USE ONLY governme a "interaction and a sub-the constraint of the strengthenergy local governmental entity that the following local e of facts that require the officer to file this statement I Government Code.
-Date Received 1 Name o f Local Government Office r 2 Office I leid 3 Name of vendor described by Sections 176.001(7) and 176.003(a), Local Government Code 4 Description of the nature and extent of each employment or other business relationship and each family relationship with vendor named in item 3.
-List gifts accepted by the local government officer and any family member, if aggregate value of the gifts accepted from vendor named in item 3 exceeds \$100 during the 12-month period described by Section 176.003(a)(2)(B).
-Date G ift Accepted Description of Gift , Date G ift Accepted Description of Gift Date G ift Accepted Description of Gift (attach additional forms as necessary) 6 AFFID AVIT I swear under penalty of perjury that the above statement that the disclosure applies to each family member (as def Government Code) of this local government officer.
-I also covers the 12-month period described by Section 176.003(ined by Section 176.001(2), Local c acknowledge that this statement Signature of Local Government Officer AFFIX NOTARY STAMP / SEAL ABO VE and subscribed before me, by th , this the day of, 20, to certify which, witness my hand and seal of office.
-Signat ure of officer administering oath Printed name of officer administering oath Title of officer administering oath www.ethics.state.tx.us
+OFFICE USE ONLY

+g his is the notice to the appropriate overnment officer has become award accordance with Chapter 176, Loca Date Received

+1 1 Name of Local Government Officer

+2 Office Held

+3 Name of vendor described by Sec Code

+4 Description of the nature and extent of each employment or other business relationship and each family relationshi with vendor named in item 3.

+5 List gifts accepted by the local government officer and any family member, if aggregate value of the gifts accept from vendor named in item 3 exceeds \$100 during the 12-month period described by Section 176.003(a)(2)(B).

+Date Gift Accepted Description of Gift

+Date Gift Accepted Description of Gift

+Date Gift Accepted Description of Gift

+(attach additional forms as necessary)

+6 AFFIDAVIT FIDAVIT I swear under penalty of perjury that the above statement is true and correct.
+I acknowledge that the disclosure applies to each family member (as defined by Section 176.001(2), Local Government Code) of this local government officer.
+I also acknowledge that this statement covers the 12-month period described by Section 176.003(a)(2)(B), Local Government Code.

+Government Officer

+AFFIX NOTARY STAMP / SEAL ABO

+Sworn to and subscribed before me, by th ne said , this the day

+Signature of officer administering oath Printed name of officer administering oath Title of officer administering oath